 - Infrastructure built specifically for the industry

 Due to agglomeration economies, people and firms often concentrate in particular areas.
-For example, people tend to move to cities where is there is greater choice of jobs, social activities and specialist services
+For example, people tend to move to cities where is there is a greater choice of jobs, social activities and specialist services

-However there is always the risk of dis-economies of scale, where firms become too big and average costs start to rise.
+However, there is always the risk of dis-economies of scale, where firms become too big and average costs start to rise.